 Practical tips from gallery owners and collectors are at your disposal to perfectly stage your pictures.

-A self-contained hanging is particularly expressive.
+A self-contained hanging looks particularly expressive.

-On which wall should the works hang?
+What wall should the works hang on?

 Are there larger wall surfaces and should your pictures come into their own in a certain place?

 Larger image formats require more space, smaller image formats also work in smaller rooms.

 In both cases, a colour neutral wall is suitable.
 Do you have a colorful patterned wallpaper?

 Here frame or passe-partout create calming surfaces between the pictures.

 Changing daylight or artificial lighting strongly influence the colour and detail of their motifs.

 Avoid dark corners or direct sunlight that can bleach your favorite picture.